Vikasg7/checkbox-select/README.md

          </tr>
          <tr>
             <td>multiple</td>
             <td>No value.
 Using it, will allow multiple selections.
-Remove it, if you want to select on checkbox at a time</td>
+Remove it, if you want to select one checkbox at a time</td>
             <td>Optional</td>
          </tr>
       </tbody>